Antropocosmist/my_competencies/full-list-of-my-videos.md

-# Full List of my videos
+# Not full List of my videos

 ## Play list "Fork the System with Understanding"